kingluddite/web-dev-notes/frontend/js/dom/01-why-javascript.md

    // bind taskIncomplete to checkbox
 ```

-* we see a lot of redundancy so we decide to come up with a function to keep our code DRY
+* We see a lot of redundancy so we decide to come up with a function to keep our code DRY

-### After refactoring we get this:
+### Let's start coding!

 ```js
 var bindTaskEvents = function( taskListItem, checkBoxEventHandler ) {